Factors Influencing the Decision of Faculty to Use Educational Technologies

 (8) Augment curricula with technology-enhanced materials (Goktas, Yildirim & Yildirim 2009).

-(9) Provide enough freedom for teachers in selecting and covering curriculum material (Honan 2008).
+(9) Provide teachers with enough freedom to select and cover curriculum material (Honan 2008).

 (10) Provide adequate technical support to the faculty and students (Liu & Szabo 2009).